-Your app needs Document Collaboration, you just don't know it yet
+Your app needs In-app File management, you just don't know it yet

 “See attached” - author unknown